 Mark Wright represents a wonderful example of what makes a great businessman, boss and human being in general: self-confidence, humility, cleverness and sense of humour stuck together.
 And I have to be honest: among the dozens of people I have interviewed over the phone, he is one of the few I would have rather bombarding of questions in person.

-As usual, a big thank you to Andrew Bloch, founder and group managing director at Frank PR, who let me interview all the BBC Apprentice winners and Lord Sugar’s business partners since 2011.
+As usual, a big thank you to Andrew Bloch, founder and group managing director at Frank, who let me interview all the BBC Apprentice winners and Lord Sugar’s business partners since 2011.
 Andrew is another man who really is a man.
 No waffle, no frills and never taking credit for anything: just efficient, intelligent and professional as hell.
 I know I’m always repeating this and that it might sound a bit cheesy, but the truth is that I managed to keep my swearing high in this article just to balance that yes – I thank you so much, Andrew.

 Hey Mark, it’s Silvia calling for the interview.